-Gelatin is not vegan, but it is super disgusting once you find out where it comes from.
-Gelatin is a flavorless ingredient derived from animal skin, bones, and other unmentionable animal parts.
-Nearly all gelatin comes from pigs and cows.
+Gelatin is not vegan, but it is remarkably disgusting once you discover how it’s produced.
+Although nothing could appear more innocuous looking—it typically gets made into brightly colored desserts and candies—gelatin’s actual production methods are incredibly disturbing.
+A flavorless ingredient derived from animal skin and other body parts, nearly all gelatin comes from pigs and cows.

-Whether it’s out of concern for animal cruelty or out of disgust over how gelatin is produced, a growing number of consumers want nothing to do with the stuff.
-So companies have responded to this anti-gelatin sentiment by introducing some great alternatives.
+Whether it’s out of concern for animal cruelty or out of disgust over its production methods, a growing number of consumers want nothing to do with gelatin.
+So companies have responded to this sentiment by introducing wonderful vegan alternatives to gelatin.

 - Trader Joes: Natural Gel Cups and Scandanavian Swimmers Gummy Candy